 - a cyber-attack that corrupts your data.

-Have you done all that you can to prevent the undesirable?
+Have you done all that you can to prevent an undesirable outcome?
 And then, what if it does happen anyway?
 Do you have a plan to mitigate the consequences?

-Information Security has its own pillar because almost all functions or activities are dependent to some extend on technology.
-Information Security is about protecting the Confidentiality, Integrity, and Availability (CIA) of information and doing this requires skill and knowledge.
+Information Security has its own pillar because almost all functions or activities are dependent to some extent on technology.
+Information Security is about protecting the Confidentiality, Integrity, and Availability (CIA) of information, and doing this requires skill and knowledge.
 The NIST Cyber Security Framework is a useful tool to guide activity in this area.
 Identify, Protect, Detect, Respond and Recover are the five key sub-areas that make up this framework.
 ‘Identify’ is important because an information asset you might not have identified may go unprotected.
-‘Respond’ is the other element I would highlight here because without a considered response plan, downtime is likely to be be triple what it might have been had one been in place.
+‘Respond’ is the other element I would highlight here because without a considered response plan, downtime is likely to be triple what it might have been had one been in place.

 When you do have an incident (be it minor or significant) you will recover faster if you have considered that event, or a similar one, in a scenario exercise.
 The nature of the incident will determine the response required, the personnel required to address the disruption, and the external parties that are critical to the resolution of the incident.
 For example, if the incident is significant and generates public interest you will need to be ready to ‘go on camera’ and communicate your concern, commitment, and control of the incident.

-When a disruption happens there are usually two teams formed: the first manages the incident and prevents it from becoming a disaster, the second is the business continuity team which work to ensure that key systems are recovered within the agreed timeframes and that the organisation can continue to deliver services and/or products at acceptable predefined levels.
+When a disruption happens there are usually two teams formed: the first manages the incident and prevents it from becoming a disaster, the second is the business continuity team which works to ensure that key systems are recovered within the agreed timeframes and that the organisation can continue to deliver services and/or products at acceptable predefined levels.
 The risk assessment will already have identified the critical activities and their dependencies; scenario testing will have validated the plans.
 Roles and responsibilities will have been established as well as the succession of authority in the event that certain individuals are not available.